-There are two types of berylliosis: acute and chronic.
-Acute berylliosis is caused by brief exposure.
-It is very rare today.Chronic berylliosis is caused by long-term exposure.
-It is more common than acute, but still relatively unusual.
+The 2 types of berylliosis are: Acute—Caused by brief exposure.
+It is rare today.Chronic—Caused by long-term exposure.
+It is more common than acute, but still unusual.

-Berylliosis is caused by inhalation of beryllium dust or fumes or other exposure like through an open skin wound.
+Berylliosis is caused by inhalation of beryllium dust or fumes or other exposure such as through an open skin wound.

 Berylliosis usually only occurs in people who have an allergic sensitivity to beryllium.

 The primary risk factor for berylliosis is working in an area where beryllium is processed.
 Industries that use beryllium include: AerospaceElectronicsFiber-opticsMiningNuclear weapons and reactorsLaboratory technologiesDental alloy preparationScrap metal

 People who live near such industries have a slightly higher risk of getting berylliosis than those who do not, but the risk is extremely low.

 Symptoms of acute berylliosis come on suddenly and rapidly.
 The main symptoms are due to severe lung inflammation.
 These symptoms include: Coughing, possibly bringing up blood-tinged sputumChest painShortness of breathWeight loss

 Inflammation in Lungs

 Copyright © Nucleus Medical Media, Inc.